Troon-Technologies-LLC/madbop-contract/docs/Directory_Structure.md

 The directories here are organized into contracts, scripts, and transactions.

-Contracts contain the source code for the NFTContract and Nowwhere that are deployed to Flow.
+Contracts contain the source code for the NFTContract and Madbop that are deployed to Flow.

-Scripts contain read-only transactions to get information about the state of someones Collection or about the state of the NFTContract and Nowwhere.
+Scripts contain read-only transactions to get information about the state of someones Collection or about the state of the NFTContract and Madbop.

-Transactions contain the transactions that various users can use to perform actions in the smart contract like creating Collection, Schema, Templates and Mint Templates.
+Transactions contain the transactions that various users can use to perform actions in the smart contract like creating Collection, Brand, Schema, Templates and Mint Templates.

 - `contracts/` : Where the NFTContract and Madbop smart contracts live.
-- `transactions/` : This directory contains all the transactions and scripts that are associated with these smart contracts.
+- `transactions/` : This directory contains all the transactions that are associated with these smart contracts.
 - `scripts/` : This contains all the read-only Cadence scripts that are used to read information from the smart contract or from a resource in account storage.